Skip to main content

 Schema: {order_id: int, date: str (ISO8601), revenue: float, region: str}

-GPT-5: Handles this extremely well — the structured output discipline means the error report format is immediately machine-parseable.
-The conditional branch is clean.
-GPT-5 is particularly strong when the success/failure path needs consistent schema.
+GPT-5.5: Handles this extremely well — the structured output discipline means the error report format is immediately machine-parseable, and it stays identical in shape whether validation passes or fails.
+The conditional branch (validate before write) is clean and it doesn't hallucinate tool parameters.
+This is exactly the case where consistent schema on both paths matters.

-Opus 4.7: Correct execution but occasionally adds extra validation passes not specified in the task.
-The error report is detailed and human-readable; less rigidly structured than GPT-5's.
+Claude Opus 4.8: Correct execution but occasionally adds extra validation passes not specified in the task.
+The error report is detailed and human-readable; less rigidly structured than GPT-5.5's.

-Winner: GPT-5 — When pipelines need consistent output schema on both success and failure paths, GPT-5's structured output discipline is the right choice.
+Winner: GPT-5.5 — When pipelines need consistent output schema on both success and failure paths, GPT-5.5's structured output discipline is the right choice.

 Long-Context Document Analysis (Prompts 10–12)